DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ###Creating Context

-Next step is to create Context.
-Context represents session with the DataBase.
+The next step is to create Context.
+Context represents a session with the DataBase.
 It allows working with Tasks and Links.

-Call the context menu on the Model folder and select Add->Class.
-The new class will called "GanttContext".
+Call the context menu for the Model folder and select Add->Class.
+The new class will be called "GanttContext" and will have the following content:
-The following code will be the content of the "GanttContext" class:

 ~~~js
 using System;